 CL is an abbreviation for Caseous lymphadenitis.

 CL is the term used for when the Corynebacterium pseudotuberculosis bacteria enters into your goat through a lesion in the skin or through coming in contact with the pus from an abscess that has ruptured on another goat.
-Now, when the bacteria enters in through the skin, it could be for any number of reasons.
+Now, when the bacteria enter through the skin, it could be for any number of reasons.
 Maybe you just sheared your goats or your goats were head butting and got a scrape or they could have even just punctured or scratched their neck on a fence.
 Goats are known for getting into things and they can get cut or get a small scrape in any number of ways.

 You can do everything right.
 And still, get CL.